zhq1943/GameByPython/README.md

-# GameByPython
+# Alien Shooting
- base on python user pygame  mode create a shooting game
+based on python3.2
+pygame-1.90a0python3.2